This review of “Annette” was first published on July 6, 2021 after the film’s premiere at the Cannes Film Festival.

-But when Carax’s new film, “Annette,” premiered at Cannes on Tuesday, it faced a tougher road.
+But when Carax’s new film, “Annette,” premiered at Cannes, it faced a tougher road.
 The French filmmaker, after all, has the opening-night competition slot this year, which means his new film can’t come as a breath of fresh, weird air the way his last film did.
 This year, he’s setting the tone, not providing the contrast.

 Besides, “Annette” (an Amazon Studios release) may be bonkers in its own way, but it’s less bonkers than “Holy Motors” was.
 Carax set the bizarro bar very high nine years ago, and his first movie since then proves that he’s still a nutty filmmaker by turning his nuttiness into a full-fledged musical.
 That’s fun, for a while, and then it’s kind of exhausting, something that “Holy Motors,” with a similar two-hour-and-20-minute running time, never was.